History of Spain–United Kingdom relations: American Revolutionary War

 Hoping to gain revenge on the British for their defeat during the Seven Years' War, France offered support to rebel American colonists seeking independence from Britain during the American War of Independence and in 1778 entered the war on their side.
-They then urged Spain to do the same, hoping the combined force would be strong enough to overcome the British Royal Navy and be able to invade England.
+They then urged Spain to do the same, hoping the combined force would be strong enough to overcome the Royal Navy and be able to invade England.
 In 1779 Spain joined the war, hoping to take advantage of a substantially weakened Britain.

 A well-organised force under Bernardo de Galvez operating out of Spanish Louisiana launched a number of attacks in British colonies in the Caribbean and the Gulf of Mexico, which they took with relative ease against weak British garrisons, and were planning an expedition against Jamaica when peace was declared in 1783.

 In Europe, Britain's traditional allies Austria and Portugal remained neutral, leaving them isolated.
 Because of this there was virtually no military activity in continental Europe aside from the Great Siege of Gibraltar.
 Despite a prolonged besiegement, the British garrison there was able to hold out until relieved and The Rock remained in British hands following the Treaty of Paris.

 Unlike their French allies (for whom the war proved largely to be a disaster, financially and militarily) the Spanish made a number of territorial gains, recovering Florida and Menorca.
 Despite this there were ominous signs for the Spanish, as the combined French and Spanish fleets had been unable to gain mastery of the seas and had also failed in two of their key objectives, regaining Gibraltar and an invasion of Great Britain.

 Nootka crisis with Britain, 1789–1795

 The Nootka Crisis was a crisis with Britain starting in 1789 at Nootka Sound, an unsettled area at the time that is now part of British Columbia, Canada.
-Spain seized small British commercial ships engaged in the fur trade in an area on the Pacific on an area on the Pacific Coast.
+Spain seized small British commercial ships engaged in the fur trade on an area on the Pacific Coast.
 Spain claimed ownership based on a papal decree of 1493 that Spain said gave it control of the entire Pacific Ocean.
-Britain rejected the Spanish claims and used its greatly superior naval power to threaten a war and win the dispute.
+Britain rejected the Spanish claims and used its greatly superior naval power to threaten war and win the dispute.
 Spain, a rapidly fading military power, was unable to depend upon its longtime ally France, which was torn by internal revolution.
 The dispute was settled by negotiations in 1792–94 known as the Nootka Convention which became friendly when Spain switched sides in 1792 and became an ally of Britain against France.
 Spain surrendered to Britain many of its trade and territorial claims in the Pacific, ending a two-hundred-year monopoly on Asian-Pacific trade.
 The outcome was a victory for mercantile interests of Britain and opened the way to British expansion in the Pacific, whilst in turn it was an international humiliation for Spain.